#Introduction

 Entry Syntax

-<id>, <handle_name> <rule1> + <rule2> + ... <ruleN>
+<id>, <handle_name>, <rule1> + <rule2> + ... <ruleN>

 Where:

-<id> is a unique number to identify the entry.
+The <id> is a unique number to identify the entry.

-<handle_name> is the application name identifier defined in the applications section. <rules> are plus (+) separated rules that define the behavior of the entry.
-Each rule should have the following syntax:
+The <handle_name> is the application name identifier defined in the applications section.

 rule syntax